UncleAcid1/Voidcalls/README.md

 -Occasionally, the player will be sent to a maze dimension made entirely out of adminspace and adminspace.light blocks.
 DONE HAHAHAH TY CULTIST :D

--Occasionally, a large chunk of notexture blocks will spawn in the sky.
+-Occasionally, a large chunk of err.texture blocks will spawn in the sky.

 -Occasionally, chat messages (client only, maybe?) will appear on your screen.